 Knockout questions are typically asked early in the job application process to eliminate applicants who are unable or unwilling to perform key job functions, lack required qualifications, or exhibit other red flags.
 They are designed to keep hiring managers from wasting their time vetting and interviewing applicants that are unlikely to be among their top candidates.

-Known sometimes as screening questions or pre-interview questions, knockout questions come in many formats online:
+Known sometimes as screening questions or pre-interview questions, knockout application questions come in many formats online:

 - Short answer